ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### File Upload Init
 The user initiates the upload process for a given single file by making a request to the `POST /uploads` endpoint.
+The request body includes the unencrypted checksum, the access token, and the alias (or whichever naming element is used to match the file with the metadata content).

 If a valid encrypted access token is supplied with the request, the UCS ensures it doesn't already have a completed `FileUpload` for the same file, then adds the `FileUpload` to the associated `UploadContext`.

 The UCS publishes upsertion events to Kafka for both the `FileUpload` and `UploadContext` objects, and finally returns an HTTP response to the user indicating that the file upload was successfully initiated.

 The `ghga-connector` uploads a given file in chunks, and for each chunk it requests a pre-signed upload URL.
 If the request includes a valid access token, the UCS